Authentic.

 Why Decluttering is Step One

-It’s tempting to jump straight into organizing—buying bins, rearranging shelves, labeling everything—but without decluttering first, you’re really just shuffling clutter from one spot to another.
+It’s tempting to jump straight into organizing—buying bins, rearranging shelves, labeling everything—but without decluttering first, you’re really just shuffling clutter from one spot to another (I know, I felt personally attacked when I first learned this).
 It might look better for a little while, but the mess and frustration eventually creep back in.

 True organization starts by reducing the amount of stuff you need to manage.
 Every unnecessary item you hold onto takes up physical space, mental energy, and time.
 Whether it’s an old tool you haven’t touched in years, a broken shelf you keep meaning to fix, or a drawer full of random hardware, each piece of clutter adds friction to your daily routines.